0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 ## The Spectacle of 2016

-The 2016 election was a farce and a tipping point, politics have finally become an extension of what Guy Debord called "The Spectable".
+The 2016 election was a farce and a tipping point where politics have finally become an extension of what Guy Debord called "The Spectacle"<sup>[2](#2)</sup>.
 Both "viable" candidates offered the same neoliberal flavor of poison.
-It was a choice between "Coke vs Pepsi".
+It was a false choice between "Coke vs Pepsi".

 Clinton campaigned on a platform powered by a misplaced faith in Big Data.
 She spoke in a language of clinical rhetoric to nobody except Wall Street.
 She was a status quo candidate that lacked any vision, offering nothing except a hedge against the fascism of Trump.
-Her speaches were empty, dispassonate and simply disengaged from the reality of life in most of the United States.
+Her speaches were empty, dispassionate and simply disengaged from the reality of life in most of the United States.
 Her campaign and the DNC was corrupt from the start, and didn't try to hide it.

 Trump is simply an angsty teenager who uses knee-jerk reactions and emotion to speak to those disgusted, disenfranchised, and ignored by the Washington Consensus.
-The Republican party nearly destroyed itself by failing to field a "status quo" candidate from their own ranks.
-This opened a gap which Trump was able to fill by speaking directly to the middle-class fear of sliding into the lower classes.
+The Republican party nearly destroyed itself by failing to field a status quo candidate from their own ranks.
+This opened a gap which Trump was able to fill by speaking directly to the middle class fear of sliding into the lower classes.
 This fear has been stoked by mainstream media after the economic crisis that started in 2008 and has continued up to today.

 The candidates lie, and we know they're lying, and they know we know they're lying.
-It doesn't matter because there is no longer an alternative vision for the future and there is no accountability.
+It doesn't matter because there is no longer an alternative vision for the future and there is no longer any accountability.

-If one thing is clear from this election, its the contradictions inherent in the policies that Trump wishes to enact, as well as the contradictions inherent in the system of Neoliberal Capitalism:
+If one thing is clear from this election, its the contradictions inherent in the policies that Trump wishes to enact, as well as the contradictions inherent in Neoliberal Capitalism:

 * Trump believes that government regulation is preventing economic growth in the US and wishes to deregulate.
 Yet regulation is the peoples best means to prevent